Daniel-KM/Omeka-S-module-Log/README.md

 The logs are [PSR-3] compliant: they can managed by any other tool that respects this standard (see below).
 They can be translated too.

-The module can be used with the error monitoring service [Sentry] to log end user errors and to profile and to trace exceptions, allowing to find issues hard to reproduce quicker.
+The error monitoring service [Sentry] is now available as a separate module [Log Sentry].
+It allows to log end user errors and to profile and to trace exceptions, allowing to find issues hard to reproduce quicker.

 Installation